Cory Williams: Early life and work

 Williams had previously been filming comedy sketches in his younger years.
-In 2006, Williams uploaded two videos to his YouTube channel, SMP Films of his first comedy sketches from 1999.
+In 2006, Williams uploaded two videos to his YouTube channel, SMP Films of his first comedy sketches from 1999, when he lived in Turlock.
 These videos were called, "Turlock Cops" and "STOPMAN."

 Williams started streaming online video in March 2005 on Newgrounds.
 He developed a following by posting original music tracks to his MySpace profile, leading MySpace to sponsor him on a cross-country tour.
 In September 2005, Golden Palace Casino sponsored Williams, making him the first video blogger to receive corporate sponsorship.
-Williams is the creator of SMP Films, which was named after his friends in his hometown of Hilmar, California.
-The "SMP" stands for "Simple Minded People."